David-Pugh/OS-GreenSpace-Cardiff/visualising_in_r/readme.md

+# OS-GreenSpace-Cardiff
-# Exploring the Shapefile with R
+## Exploring the Shapefile with R
 The concept is quite straightforward - go grab the appropriate base map and then plot the shapefile over the top of it as a set of polygons.
 However there are a few potential trip points!

 ### Libraries